 The band is rounded out by second guitarist and occasional vocalist, Jason Lizzi, whose blistering solos and melodic leads often occupy the spotlight while the formidable rhythm section of Tony Vinski, a stalwart on bass, and drummer Sam Berman (also of Nox Boys and Little Gunpowder) create a rich and full foundation for each song.

 This signature sound is on display on Kick Out Tomorrow (to be released on May 29, 2023), the follow-up to the 2022 EP, Kick Out Today, and second half of two-EP vinyl album in which the band decided to let loose and inject their sense of fun into the music and lyrics all while using the various permutations of garage rock as the canvas.
 A key component was teaming up with famed producer and engineer Eddie Ashworth (Sublime, Pennywise, Frenzal Rhomb, Great White) who helped shape and polish that vision.
-Mastered by the legendary Gene “The Machine” Grimaldi, these four songs reflect a new wave for The Redlines as they continue to try to avoid predictability while maintaining a recognizable sound, highlighted by the first single “Take What You Can Get”.
+Mastered by the legendary Gene “The Machine” Grimaldi, these five songs continue the wave established on last year’s recordings as The Redlines aim to avoid predictability while maintaining a recognizable sound, highlighted by the first single “Take What You Can Get”.

-This also marks the first collaboration with Pittsburgh-based Phychodaisy Records to produce and distribute the CD version of Kick Out Today while longtime label Swade Records will continue to manage digital distribution for the band.
-With this latest EP The Redlines have two full-length albums available alongside 2 EPs in addition to seven singles.
+This also marks the first collaboration with Pittsburgh-based Katzulhu Records to produce and distribute the vinyl version of the double-EP while longtime label Swade Records will continue to manage CD and digital distribution for the band.
+With this latest EP The Redlines have two full-length albums available alongside 3 EPs in addition to seven singles.

-Songs from these albums have garnered airplay on Pittsburgh’s WXDX (105.9 The X), Butler’s WLER (97.7), Beaver Falls’ WBVP (99.3), Youngstown, Ohio’s WNCD (93.3 The Wolf), Sirius XM’s Little Stevens Underground Garage channel, and are in the regular rotation on multiple Internet-based radio stations.
-The band has been a three-time Grassy Award nominee from Butler’s WLER (97.7) and has performed live multiple times on Pittsburgh’ most popular rock station, WDVE (102.5) as part of the DVE Coffeehouse.
+Songs from these albums have garnered airplay on Pittsburgh’s WXDX (105.9 The X), Beaver Falls’ WBVP (99.3), Youngstown, Ohio’s WNCD (93.3 The Wolf), Sirius XM’s Little Stevens Underground Garage channel, and are in the regular rotation on multiple Internet-based radio stations.
+The band has been a three-time Grassy Award nominee from Butler’s WLER (97.7) and has performed live multiple times on Pittsburgh’ most popular rock station, WDVE (102.5), as part of the DVE Coffeehouse.

 On the stage The Redlines break out all the stops to put on an entertaining performance.
 Not content to simply play songs directly from their albums, varied as they are, the band mixes up originals and covers by enlisting the help of other musicians on the bill whenever the opportunity presents itself.
 Percussionists, violinists, singers and banjo and keyboard players have all joined to ensure that no show is the same.
-The band has entertained crowds at The Big Butler Fair opening for Pittsburgh legends, The Clarks, as well as Mr. Smalls Theater, Jergels, Club Cafe, Howler’s Coyote Cafe, the 31st St. Pub,Smiling Moose, Lyndora Hotel, and Wooley Bullys, as well as venturing out to Ohio to play Cedars (Youngstown), Hidden Gem Music Club (Dayton), and The Buzzbin (Canton).
-The summer festival season has seen the band invited to R.A.N.T, Millvale Music Festival, The Pittsburgh Marathon, and The Deutschtown Music Festival, and for the last four years, The Band Jam Grass Roots Music Festival.
+The band has entertained crowds at The Big Butler Fair opening for Pittsburgh legends, The Clarks, as well as Mr. Smalls Theater and Funhouse, Jergels, Club Cafe, and Wooley Bullys, as well as venturing out to Maryland, Ohio and West Virginia to play Cedars (Youngstown), The Empty Glass (Charleston, WV), Moonshadow (Deep Creek, MD) and The Buzzbin (Canton) among others.
+The summer festival season has seen the band invited to The Deutschtown Music Festival, Millvale Music Festival, The Pittsburgh Marathon, and The Band Jam Grass Roots Music Festival.

 Meet The Band